timh1203/algorithmDS/femCourses.md

 - Bubble sort compares 2 numbers at a time and swaps them
 - there are 2 loops
-- there's an outer "do" loop that runs until all the numbers afre in order
+- there's an outer "do" loop that runs until all the numbers are in order
 - there's an inner loop that swaps the numbers

 ---